Voltage-tunable spin supercurrent nonreciprocity reaching 100% efficiency: Non-reciprocal spin transport

-We have also investigated the robustness of the spin SDE against different parameter variations (see SM for details).
-We find that the ideal SDE $|\eta_s|=1$ remains robust against moderate variations in $h_\text{ex}$, $P$, $G_T$, $G_\phi$, as well as the chirality $\chi$ (meaning that $\boldsymbol{h}_\text{ex}$, $\boldsymbol{m}_\text{L}$ and $\boldsymbol{m}_\text{R}$ are not fully perpendicular to each other).
-The above robustness towards different parameter variations further facilitates experimental observation of spin SDE with $\eta_s$ reaching $100\%$ proposed in our work.
+We have also investigated the robustness of the NSS against different parameter variations (see Appendix \ref{appendix:robustness} for details).
+We find that the ideal NSS $|\eta_S|=100\%$ remains robust against moderate changes in $h_\text{ex}$, $P$, $G_T$, $G_\phi$.
+Moreover, it is reached even for temperatures close to $T_c$.
+The ideal NSS is also robust against variations in $\chi$, meaning that $\boldsymbol{h}_\text{ex}$, $\boldsymbol{m}_\text{L}$ and $\boldsymbol{m}_\text{R}$ are not fully perpendicular to each other.
+This robustness towards different parameter variations further facilitates experimental observation of NSS with $\eta_S$ reaching $100\%$ proposed in our work.
+We also find that the voltage-tunable sign reversal of $\eta_Q$ with a peak magnitude of at least $\sim20\%$ is robust against variations in $h_\text{ex}$, $P$, $G_T$ and $G_\phi$.

-\textit{Conclusion.} -- In summary, we predict two mechanisms which make it possible to generate an electrically tunable spin-diode effect with ideal efficiency by using superconductor/ferromagnet multilayers.
-The system completely forbids spin transport in one direction whereas it transport spins with zero energy loss in the other direction.
-This result provides a way to integrate the superconducting diode effect with spin-polarized currents.

-This work was supported by the Research Council of Norway through Grant No. 323766 and its Centres of Excellence funding scheme Grant No. 262633 “QuSpin.”
-Support from Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway, project NN9577K, is acknowledged.